Boating Lake Tahoe – How to get around by boat

 Zephyr Cove Marina (Southeast Tahoe)

+Staying on the South Shore?
 From Sea-Doo jet skis to its 36-ft. long pontoon boat that holds 12 people, the Zephyr Cove Marina has every kind of water toy you can imagine.
 It also keeps a fleet of 20-24 ft.
-Sea Rays and Malibu ski and wakeboard boats that can be rented out for around $1500 a day and wakeboards, wakesurf boards, and tubes are available for an extra cost.
+Sea Rays and Malibu ski and wakeboard boats that can be rented out for around $1500 a day; wakeboards, wakesurf boards, and tubes are available for an extra cost.
 Must be at least 18 years old to rent a ski boat and 16 years old with a valid ID to drive a jet ski.

 High Sierra Waterski School (West Shore)